csc301-fall-2022/assignment-2-42-sonnyffff-caulesge/readme.md

 <h2>Testing Instructions</h2>
 <strong>TODO Frontend </strong> <br>
+Using instructions:
+  install Flask through terminal： pip install Flask Then, on the pycharm terminal, run with: flask run Open the link generateed in the console

 Requirement: import <code>unittest</code> library for python unit testing.
 In order to check backend functions, simply run <code>test.py</code> which contains unit tests that cover main functions.